 After Jimmy Carter briefly elevated the National Security Council advisor role to cabinet level in 1977, Ronald Reagan demoted it again.
 The position proved particularly problematic for Reagan, who churned through six advisors in his eight-year presidency, including Robert “Bud” McFarlane and John Poindexter (both of whom were later implicated in the Iran-Contra scandal).

-Still, Donald Trump’s administration holds the record for shortest-serving national security advisor.
+Still, Donald Trump’s administration holds the record for the shortest-serving national security advisor.
 Lt.
 General Michael Flynn resigned from the position on February 13, 2017, just 24 days into Trump’s presidency.

 Illness and (moodiness) doomed some U.S. cabinet members.

 There’s a tie for the shortest-serving U.S. cabinet members.
 The first, Thomas M.T.
 McKennan, represented Pennsylvania in Congress before leaving the House in 1843, vowing never to return to government.
-The popular (but mercurial) legislator was pressed into service again seven years later, when Millard Fillmore nominated him as the nation’s second secretary of the interior.
-McKennan regretted taking the gig almost immediately, and quit after just 11 days.
+The popular (but mercurial) legislator was pressed into service again seven years later when Millard Fillmore nominated him as the nation’s second secretary of the interior.
+McKennan regretted taking the gig almost immediately and quit after just 11 days.

 Elihu Washburne, a congressman from Maine who was an early supporter of the nascent Republican party and a political ally of Presidents Abraham Lincoln and Ulysses S. Grant, was nominated as secretary of state by Grant in 1869.
 Washburne had always intended for his cabinet stay to be brief (Grant had promised to name him the U.S. minister to France), but it was cut even shorter than intended when Washburne fell ill, also resigning 11 days in.